The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 When instructed, soldiers get into the starting position.
 They should position their body on the ground, ensuring the toes and knees are making contact.

 The hands are placed on the ground in one of three accepted positions.
-They can be in fists, on the side (pinky-side down), or flat, ensuring that the hands are no more than a fist-width apart regardless of position.
+They can be in fists, on the side (pinky-side down), or flat, ensuring that they are no more than a fist-width apart, regardless of position.

 Keep the elbow bent, aligning the elbows with the shoulder while the forearms are on the ground, creating a triangle.